sithmel/json-key-value/README.md

 ## StreamToSequence

 StreamToSequence converts chunk of data coming from an iterable in a sequence.
 It is implemented as a [rfc8259](https://datatracker.ietf.org/doc/html/rfc8259) compliant parser.
-It takes a buffer as input, these can come from different implementations ([node buffers](https://nodejs.org/api/buffer.html) of [web streams](https://nodejs.org/api/webstreams.html)).
+It takes an [array buffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) as input (as [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)), this can come from different implementations of buffers: ([node buffers](https://nodejs.org/api/buffer.html) of [web streams](https://nodejs.org/api/webstreams.html)).
 See the [examples](#examples) below!

 Let's assume we have this JSON: